notrewd/Unity-Essentials/docs/Components/PlayerPrefsEditor.md

 ## Show Internal PlayerPrefs

-When editing PlayerPrefs, there is a checkbox below that says "Show Internal PlayerPrefs".
+When editing PlayerPrefs, there is a checkbox below that says **Show Internal PlayerPrefs**.
 This shows the PlayerPrefs that the Unity Editor uses internally, and should never be changed manually.